Animal Husbandry

 Which are the Top 10 Cow Breeds in India?

-According to ICAR, there are 54 well-defined registered Indian cattle breeds in India, including 1 synthetic cattle breed named Frieswal from Uttar Pradesh.
+According to ICAR, presently there are 54 well-defined registered Indian cattle breeds in India, including 1 synthetic cattle breed named Frieswal from Uttar Pradesh.
 These include pure milch cattle, draught cattle, and hybrid cattle.
 Some of the famous Indigenous breeds of cow are Red Sindhi, Gir and Sahiwal.
-Let's look at the top 10 Indian cow breeds in terms of average milk yield below.
+Let's look at the top 10 Indian cow breeds by milk production per lactation.

 Tharparkar Cow